Saidsp19/sidecar/README.md

 This will take some time -- you can try adding `-j N` where N is something like the number of CPUs on your machine.
 Note that currently the `spectrum` application does not build on Fedora 27 due to OpenGL configuration issues.

+> NOTE: the `ppidisplay` program will not run if the window system is Wayland (the `ascope` application works fine).
+> You should be able to chose to use an X11 windowing environment from the login screen.
+I have no time to work on
+> changes to make the Open GL applications work properly when run in Wayland.

 ## MacOS Installation Notes